hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 do not need validation.
 Likewise, when replaying events from the pre-consensus event buffer, those checks are not needed (since they have already been proved valid and are in topological order).

-#### Peer Discipline
+#### Neighbor Discipline

-During the validation process, if an event is invalid, it is rejected, and this information is passed to the Sheriff module so the offending node may be disciplined.
-Note that the node to be disciplined will be the node that sent this bad event to us, not the origin node.
+During the validation process, invalid events are rejected, and this information is passed to the Sheriff module so the offending node may be disciplined.
+Note that the node to be disciplined will be the node that sent this bad event, not the creator.
 This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.

 #### Assigning Generations